fluent-ci-templates/deno-pipeline/README.md

 This will create a `.fluentci` folder in your project.

-And run the following command to start the pipeline:
+Now you can run the pipeline with:

 ```bash
 dagger run fluentci .